Ngapudaw Township

 Ngapudaw Township or Ngaputaw Township (ငပုတောမြို့နယ်) is a township of Pathein District in the Ayeyarwady Region of Myanmar.
 The western portion of the township includes Ngayokaung Subtownship and the southern portion of the township includes Hainggyikyun Subtownship, both unofficial divisions used by the Township for statistical and administrative ease.
 The small village of Kyounku within Hainggyikyun Subtownship is the birthplace of former President of Myanmar Thein Sein.

 The township borders Pathein Township and Kangyidaunt Township to its north.
 To its east, it borders Myaungmya Township, Myaungmya District and Labutta Township, Labutta District.
 There are two subtownships, three towns, 9 wards, 83 village-tracts and 411 villages in Ngapudaw Township.
 The principal town of the township is Ngapudaw.

 History

 During the Bagan Dynasty, the Mon town of Kyaik Padaw was recorded as one of the 32 towns under the administration of Pathein.
 Kyaik Padaw is thought to be located within Ngapudaw Township on the banks of the Pammawaddy River.
 However, the first concrete creation of the town of Ngapudaw would not be until the formation of British Burma in the 19th century after the Second Anglo-Burmese War.
-The township itself would get created in the late 19th century after the annexation of Lower Burma.
+The township itself would be created in the late 19th century after the annexation of Lower Burma by the British.